christocracy/cordova-plugin-background-geolocation/README.md

 ### backgroundGeoLocation.watchLocationMode(success, fail)
 Note: Android only

+This method can be used to detect user changes in location services settings.
+If user enable or disable location services then success callback will be executed.
-When location mode change will call success callback.
-In case or error fail callback will be executed.
+In case or error (SettingNotFoundException) fail callback will be executed.

 Callback parameter | Type | Description
 ------------------ | ---- | -----------